Where to buy a face mask: your guide to the best places to order now

 - Vistaprint – Good quality, robust fabric face masks, with free delivery

-- Etsy – Lots of face mask designs and fabrics, from designers and crafters
+- Etsy – Face masks from designers and crafters (we especially like these from Mabel & Bowes)

 - Cotswold Outdoor – Try a Buff tube for a more versatile face covering